machinekoder/pickit-docs/docs/documentation/configuration/index.rst

 Saving a setup or product file
 ------------------------------

-Pressing :guilabel:`Save` updates the active file with the new data.
+Pressing :guilabel:`Save` saves the current configuration to the active file.
-The :guilabel:`Save as` button saves the data to a file with a different name.
+The :guilabel:`Save as` button saves the current configuration to a new file with a different name.
-Pressing :guilabel:`Reset` restores the last saved settings, and all unsaved data is lost.
+Pressing :guilabel:`Reset` restores the last saved settings, and all unsaved changes are lost.

 .. image:: /assets/images/Documentation/save-saveas-reset.png